m2s6h03/poker-equity-engine/README.md

 ### Hand Evaluator

-The core evaluator uses **C(7,5) = 21 combination enumeration** — every possible 5-card hand is scored and the best is returned.
+The core evaluator uses **C(7,5) = 21 combination enumeration**- every possible 5-card hand is scored and the best is returned.

 Each 5-card hand is classified into one of 9 ranks: